hojin-koh/zsh-Skritt/README.md

 `-r` means this option is mandatory, and it will be an error if this value is empty.
 If a required argument is empty, but some positional arguments are given, these positional arguments will be used to fill in the required arguments in order.

 `<opt-name>` is the name of the option.
 This also decides the corresponding variable name.
 For example, if the option name is `cm-threshold`, then you can specify `--cm-threshold=0.5` or `cm-threshold=0.5` on the command line, and the value will be stored inside a variable named `cm_threshold`.
-The option-name to variable conversion is as follows (Yes, there might be conflicts if you use consecutive dashes and dots):
+The option-name to variable conversion is as follows (Yes, there might be conflicts if you use consecutive dashes and dots—don't do that):
   - A single dash is converted to one underscore `_`.
   - A single dot is converted to three understores `___`.